ArduPilot/ardupilot_wiki/dev/source/docs/roadmap.rst

 Hardware & OS support (Tridge / Sid / TomP)
 -------------------------------------------

-- ChibiOS support all existing flight boards and features (`ChibiOS video <https://www.youtube.com/watch?v=y2KCB0a3xMg>`_)
+- ChibiOS support all existing flight boards and features (`ChibiOS video <https://www.youtube.com/watch?v=y2KCB0a3xMg>`_) -- **COMPLETE!**
-- port ArduPilot to a wide range of F4 and F7 based flight boards, including boards with integrated OSD and boards in small RTF racing copters
+- port ArduPilot to a wide range of F4 and F7 based flight boards, including boards with integrated OSD and boards in small RTF racing copters -- **COMPLETE!**
 - software support for new CAN hardware

 Scripting (MichaelDB / Tridge)